mtwebster/mouse-damper/README.md

 # mouse-damper
-This is an attempt to use libevdev to dampen certain pointer events to help people with hand tremors.
-I'm no expert, just someone who has to deal with this.

-For people with a hand tremor it can be difficult to be precise with a mouse, particularly when trying to target and click or double-click elements on the screen - often an unintentional drag can be started, or the target missed on a double-click (where the initial click may have bumped the position enough to miss the intended target) - whatever the case, this is an attempt to cancel out some of these small, unintentional movements, while trying not to get in the way of normal movement and response when needed.

-This is really really quite rough at the moment, no warranty. :)

-### How it works
-The program will crawl `/dev/input` and gather up any mouse-type devices, and begin filtering them automatically.
-For now you can ctrl-c or kill the main process (it uses python multiprocessing for individual devices).
+A utility that helps prevent accidental clicks and drag operations caused by hand tremors or unsteady mouse movements.

+## The Problem

+For people with hand tremors or conditions like essential tremor, using a mouse can be frustrating.
+Small, involuntary movements between pressing and releasing a mouse button often lead to:

+- **Missed clicks** - The pointer drifts slightly, causing you to click the wrong element
+- **Accidental drags** - Movement during a click is interpreted as a drag operation
+- **Failed double-clicks** - The pointer moves between the first and second click, missing the target

-The toolkit libraries that graphical applications use (like GTK, QT) have some preventatives for unintentional mouse movement.
-They are of limited effectiveness, however, and do nothing to prevent mis-targeting on a button-release.
+While toolkit libraries (GTK, Qt) have some built-in tolerance for small movements, they're limited in effectiveness and don't prevent mis-targeting on button-release events.

+## How It Works

-The way these issues are addressed by this program is the pointer is frozen in place when a button is pressed.
-At this point, two things begin to be tracked - elapsed time and physical mouse movement.
-The freeze is removed when one of the following three events takes place:
+Mousedamper solves this by freezing the pointer in place when you press a mouse button.
+The freeze continues until one of three conditions is met:

-- The user proceeds to complete a double-click (a click, release, and second click within a certain duration).
+1. **Double-click completion** - You complete a double-click (press, release, press within the timeout period)
-- The double-click timeout is exceeded.
+2. **Timeout expires** - The double-click timeout period passes
-- The physical mouse movement from the freeze point exceeds a configurable threshold.
-While this is by no means a perfect solution, it at least allows the user to act on their intended target, without being affected by uncontrollable physical movement.
+3. **Movement threshold exceeded** - You move the physical mouse beyond a configurable distance

+This ensures that the pointer stays exactly where you clicked, preventing drift from affecting your actions.
+When you intentionally move the mouse beyond the threshold, normal movement resumes immediately.

+## Technical Details

+Mousedamper uses libevdev to intercept mouse input events at the `/dev/input` level.
+It automatically discovers and filters all mouse-type devices, applying the pointer freeze logic before events reach the desktop environment.
+The program requires root privileges to access input devices and is installed as a setuid binary.

+Configuration is managed through GSettings and includes:
+- Enable/disable on session start
+- Breakout threshold (how far you must move to unfreeze)
+- Optional double-click timeout override